raviraj-github/raviraj-github/README.md

 I am always eager to learn and explore new technologies to stay up-to-date with the latest trends in the industry.
 My passion lies in delivering high-quality software solutions that meet business requirements and exceed expectations.

 ## 🤝 Open to Collaboration
-I actively looking to contribute to the open-source community and enjoy collaborating with others.
+I am actively looking to contribute to the open-source community and enjoy collaborating with others.
 Let's connect and work together to build innovative solutions!

 ## Blogs 📝